Wondering what thrips are and how to deal with them? Keep reading, I've got great solutions for ya!

 That said, this is likely not much concern outdoors, or in contained greenhouses, grow tents, and grow rooms.
 It might be a concern if you release them in an open area in your house such as a windowsill herb garden, where they can't be easily contained.
 Remember, they would still much rather bite thrips than bite you, and I've never had an issue with them before.

-Nematodes That Target Thrips
+Nematodes For Thrips

 Trips spend their prepupal and a pupal stages in the soil, and the nematode species Steinernema feltiae (SF) is highly effective at stopping thrip pupae in this soil stage.